ibm-watson-embedded-business-assistant/eba-example-agents/Lab/DevTips.md

-### How do I disable Chrome's two-finger back/forward navigation?
+### How to disable Chrome's two-finger back/forward navigation?

 _by Oleg Sidorkin_